Heroin Addiction: Symptoms, Effects and Treatment

 What Are Support groups For Opioid Use Disorder?

-Support groups offer a community of individuals facing similar challenges, providing peer support, encouragement, and accountability in recovery.
+challenges, offering peer support, encouragement, and accountability in recovery.

 Why Are More People Using Heroin?

-The increase in heroin use can be attributed to factors such as the availability and lower cost of heroin compared to prescription opioids, and the search for more potent highs.
+More people are using heroin due to its availability and lower cost compared to prescription opioids, as well as the search for more potent highs.
 The crackdown on prescription drug abuse has inadvertently pushed individuals towards heroin, which is often cheaper and more accessible.

 What to Do if You Think Someone Is Using Heroin?